sethmfuller/block-fight/assets/docs/documentation.md

 ### Iteration 4

     * Add arms and head
-    * Add different kinds of blocks (defensive block and offensive blocks)
+    * Add different kinds of blocks (defensive blocks and offensive blocks)